By: Samantha Blumsack, Marketing Intern, Financial Recovery Technologies

 What advice do you have for those looking to build a sales career?

 Never forget that you can do anything you want to do, and that includes work and be there for your family, even in a role that requires some travel.
 There are so many jobs now that offer men and women flexible opportunities and great benefits.
 I think FRT offers SIX weeks Paternity leave!
 My advice to women in particular that want to be in sales is that they should most definitely go for it, even if you plan to start a family or have children already.
-There is no longer the mentality that you can’t have it all, however you define “all.”
+There is no longer the mentality that you can’t have it all, however, you define “all.”
 You can be a mom and have any job you want, provided you have some flexibility.
 There are companies out there that will hire you with a flex schedule and even part-time.
 You can work from home or you can work in the office, or both.
-I was given that type of flexibility, and I have a great loyalty to our management team and our company for being allowed to do that.
+I was given that type of flexibility, and I have great loyalty to our management team and our company for being allowed to do that.
 I think more businesses are finding that this type of arrangement is a win/win.
-Don’t be afraid to ask for what you want in order to make the most of your career and still be there for family.
+Don’t be afraid to ask for what you want in order to make the most of your career and still be there for the family.

 How do you define success?